Our guiding principle in opening, and growing The Trainyard has been the idea that “Kindness Changes Everything.”

 As we’ve continued to learn and grow we understand it’s not that simple.
 More than being kind, we need to be actively working against discrimination and racism in every form.

 We take our social responsibilities seriously, and the idea of kindness, community and inclusion underscores everything we do.
-We don’t pretend to be perfect, we know we have more to do – but we want these commitments to exist as our promise to continue doing the work.
+We don’t pretend to be perfect, we know we have more to do.
+We want these commitments to exist as our promise to our community to continue learning and growing.

 Commitment to Accessibility